A motivic version of the theorem of Fontaine and Wintenberger: Introduction

 \section{Introduction}

 A theorem of Fontaine and Wintenberger \cite{fw}, later expanded by Scholze \cite{scholze}, states that there is an isomorphism between the Galois groups of a perfectoid field $K$ and the associated (tilted) perfect field $K^\flat$ of positive characteristic.
 The standard example of such a pair is formed by the completions of the fields $\Q_p(p^{1/p^{\infty}})$ and $\F_p(\!(t)\!)(t^{1/p^\infty})$.

-In a motivic language, the previous result can be rephrased by saying that the categories of Artin motives over the two fields are equivalent.
-The goal of this paper is to extend this equivalence to the whole category of (mixed derived) motives of rigid analytic varieties $\RigDM$ over $K$ and over $K^\flat$ with $\Q$-coefficients.
-As a matter of fact, the natural analogue in higher dimension of the category of (derived) Artin motives over a local field is the category of rigid motives, introduced and analyzed by Ayoub \cite{ayoub-rig}, where the base field is considered as a non-archimedean valued field and not just as an abstract field as in the case of the category of algebraic motives $\DM$.
+This theorem is a cornerstone of $p$-adic Hodge theory, providing a striking equivalence between objects in mixed characteristic (finite \'etale algebras over $K$) and objects in equal characteristic $p$ (finite \'etale algebras over $K^\flat$).